christianj6/binarized-word-movers-distance/README.md

 ### Overview

-The Binarized Word Mover's Distance (BWMD) is an adaption of the Word Mover's Distance, originally developed by Kusner et al. (2015).
+The Binarized Word Mover's Distance (BWMD) is a modification of the Word Mover's Distance, originally developed by Kusner et al. (2015).
 The BWMD computes a lower-bound Wasserstein word-embedding distance using binarized embeddings and an approximate-nearest-neighbor cache.

 [Paper](https://github.com/christianj6/binarized-word-movers-distance/raw/master/res/johnson_2020.pdf)